Finding Trends in Software Research: Topic Modeling

-To overcome the instability problem, these parameters ($k$, $\alpha$ and $\eta$) needs to be tuned.
+Next, we had to find values for $\{\alpha,\eta\}$.
+By default, LDA sets these to $\alpha = \frac{1}{\#topics} = 0.05$ and $\eta = 0.01$.
 The simplest way of tuning them would be to explore the search space of these parameters exhaustively.
 This approach is called grid-search and was used in tuning topic modeling ~\cite{asuncion2009smoothing}.
 The prime drawback of this approach is the time complexity and can be very slow for tuning real numbers.
 Alternatively, numerous researchers recommend tuning these parameters using Genetic Algorithms(GA) ~\cite{panichella2013effectively, lohar2013improving, sun2015msr4sm}.
 In a GA, a population of candidate solutions are mutated and recombined towards better solutions.
 GA is also slow when the candidate space is very large and this is true for LDA since the candidates ($\alpha$ and $\beta$) are real valued.
-Manual tuning methods were successfully considered by some researchers~\cite{galvis2013analysis, tian2009using}.
-Due to pragmatic reasons, these works failed to explore a large search space.
-In similar studies~\cite{garousi2016citations}, the authors suggest using 67 topics (obtained by minimizing the log-likelihood error) and default values of $\alpha$ and $\beta$ as provided by the LDA package in R statistical toolkit~\cite{ponweiser2012latent}.

-Recently~~\cite{agrawal2016wrong} we used Differential Evolution (DE) to stabilize the LDA model which is much simpler to implement and also considers the effects of input data order.
-Inspired from the work by Fu \etal on tuning learners in SE~\cite{fu2016tuning}, this LDADE tool automatically tunes LDA’s parameters in order to stabilize LDA model.

-Differential evolution just randomly picks three different vectors $B,C,D$ from a list called $F$ (the {\em frontier}) for each parent vector A in $F$ ~\cite{storn1997differential}.
+Hence, inspired from the work by Fu \etal on tuning learners in SE~\cite{fu2016tuning}, we use Differential Evolution (DE) for parameter tuning.
+Differential evolution randomly picks three different vectors $B,C,D$ from a list called $F$ (the {\em frontier}) for each parent vector A in $F$ ~\cite{storn1997differential}.
 Each pick generates a new vector $E$ (which replaces $A$ if it scores better). $E$ is generated as follows:

 where $0 \le \mathcal{R} \le 1$ is a random number, and $f,cr$ are constants that represent mutation factor and crossover factor respectively (following Storn et al.~\cite{storn1997differential}, we use $cr=0.3$ and $f=0.7$).
 Also, one value from $A_i$ (picked at random) is moved to $E_i$ to ensure that $E$ has at least one unchanged part of an existing vector.
 The objective of DE is to maximize the Raw Score ($\Re_n$) which is similar to the Jaccard Similarity~\cite{galvis2013analysis}.
 Agrawal \etal~\cite{agrawal2016wrong} have explained the $\Re_n$ in much more detail.
+After tuning on the data, we found that optimal values in this domain are $k$, $\alpha$ \& $\beta$ are 11, 0.847 \& 0.764 respectively.